 the website for Centurion race walkers worldwide

-designed for Centurions race walkers around the world and for anyone who is interested in the sport of racing walking and walking long distances
+designed for Centurions and race walkers around the world and for anyone who is interested in the sport of racing walking and walking long distances

 Information on all worldwide Centurion organisations are brought together on this one website with the latest news and results from the many ultra race walks around the world... and not to mention the many challenge walks that are on offer...

 Centurions are a worldwide community of race walkers who have completed a 100 mile race in 24 hours

-Centurion 100 mile races now take place every year in Africa, Australia, New Zealand, Holland, USA and the UK.
-Each country has its own unique award which race walkers strive to gain.
+Centurion 100 mile races now take place in Africa, Australia, New Zealand, the Netherlands, USA and the UK

 all about race walking

-Well, it's an athletic event with races from 5km up to multi day events.
-The Olympic Games hosts 20km and 50km races and there are also races held at the Commonwealth Games, World, European and Masters Championship races.
+Race walking is an athletic event with races from 3km up to multi day events.
+The Olympic Games hosts 20km and 35km (previously 50km ) races and there are also races held at the Commonwealth Games, World, European and Masters Championship races.

 Race walking is defined as a technical sport under World Athletics rules: "...a progression of steps so taken that the walker makes contact with the ground...”